sains1/temporal-dotnet-generators/README.md

 ### 3. Activity mocks

 Creates test doubles for activity classes.
-All methods marked with an [Activity] attribute will be mocked using NSubstitue meaning the mock behaviour can be configured from test execution.
+All methods on the target class marked with an [Activity] attribute will be mocked using NSubstitue meaning the mock behaviour can be configured from test execution.
 This is helpful when testing workflows with lots of activity executions or where we want to verify our activity delegates have been invoked.

 Usage:

-Create a partial class inheriting from `ActivityMockBase` and mark it with the [GenerateNSubstituteMocks] attribute.
+Create a partial class inheriting from `ActivityMockBase` and mark it with the `[GenerateNSubstituteMocks]` attribute.
 This will generate a partial class with a mock for each activity method.

 ```csharp
 [GenerateNSubstituteMocks]